 |AT A GLANCE||PRICING||HEADLINE|

-|Flippable||$135 Off + Gift|
+|$110 Off + Gift|

 |Affordable bed-in-a-box mattress that uses copper-infused gel memory foam.
-This is a double-sided, flippable mattress with a soft memory foam and firmer memory foam side.
-As a result, we think it's one of the best memory foam mattresses for the money (i.e. it's a really good value).|
+This is a double-sided, flippable bed with a soft and firm side.
+We think the soft side in particular is very accommodating for side sleepers.|

 Discount in Cart

-|A slightly firmer, dense memory foam mattress that's inexpensive and accommodates all sleeper types.
-Plus, Nectar often throws in two free pillows with purchase.
-Nectar has to be one of the best cheap / budget memory foam beds.|
+|A slightly firmer memory foam mattress that's affordable and accommodates all sleeper types.
+Plus, the company often throws in two free pillows with purchase.
+Nectar, no doubt, is one of the best cheap memory foam beds on the market.|

 Applied in Cart